-IELTS (International English Language Testing System): King’s College requires a minimum score of 5.5 (6.0 for the Master of Healthcare Administration Program) to satisfy the English Language Proficiency requirement.
+IELTS (International English Language Testing System): King’s College requires a minimum score of 6.0 to satisfy the English Language Proficiency requirement.

 For international applicants to the Graduate Division for the English as a Second Language Certificate Program the following is required: to take, and pass, the ACTFL English Language OPI test.

 SAT: King’s College requires a Critical Reading Sub Score of 500 to satisfy the English Language Proficiency requirement.